InsomniumBR/visa-beeper/README.md

 ## A Script for helping you being notified when there is a free spot available

-After the pandemics some consulates are out of schedules, since there is lots of persons trying to renew their visas.
+After the pandemics some consulates are out of schedules since there is lots of persons trying to renew their visas.
-I was hear about some "slots getting opened" but when I go try advancing my schedule I found nothing there.
+I always hear about some "slots getting opened" but when I try advancing my schedule I never found a free date.
 So, I decided to try to monitor these free spots.
-With that in mind, the easily way was to paste some script on browser console for "beeping" when a date that satisfies my conditions are available.
+With that in mind, the easily way was to paste some script on browser console for "beeping" when a date that satisfies my conditions is available.

 ## Usage